-East Cambridge Savings Bank, constructed in 1931 (left), with 1977 addition (right).
+East Cambridge Savings Bank, constructed in 1931 (left), with 1977 addition (right) Steve Rosenthal photo, CHC

 After WWII and through the 1980s, several significant structures between Second and Sciarappa streets were replaced with modern buildings and many others were remodeled with post-war finishes.
 The most distinguished of these is the former Hastings-Tapley building at 271 Cambridge Street, designed in the Post-Modern Style in 1984 and sympathetically altered in 2021.